Generic torus orbit closures in Schubert varieties: Smoothness of at other fixed points

-\begin{proof} The Schubert variety $X_w$ is a toric variety if and only if $X_w=Y_w$.
-This is equivalent to $\dim_\C X_w=\dim_\C Y_w$ since $X_w$ is irreducible and $X_w\supset Y_w$.
+By the above claim, it is enough to show that $\dim_{\C} X_w = \dim_{\C} Y_w$ if and only if $w$ is a product of simple reflections to prove the corollary.
 As is well-known $\dim_\C X_w=\ell(w)$.
 On the other hand, $\dim_\C Y_w$ is equal to the dimension of any maximal cone in the fan of $Y_w$.
 Since the fixed point $id B$ is smooth in $Y_w$, the maximal cone corresponding to $id B$ is simplicial and hence its dimension is equal to $|E_w(id)|$ by Proposition~\ref{prop_dual_Cuw}.
 Here

-(see Remark~\ref{rema:E_u(w)}(3)) and the condition $\ell(v)=1$ and $v\le w$ is equivalent to $v$ being a simple reflection appearing in a reduced expression of $w$.
+(see Remark~\ref{rema:E_u(w)}(\ref{Ew_id})) and the condition $\ell(v)=1$ and $v\le w$ is equivalent to $v$ being a simple reflection appearing in a reduced expression of $w$.
 This implies the desired result since $\ell(w)$ is the number of simple reflections appearing in a reduced expression of $w$. \end{proof}

 \begin{remark} A toric Schubert variety $X_w$ is a Bott manifold (the top space of a Bott tower in \cite{GK94Bott}).
 Indeed, since $w$ is a product of simple reflections, the Bruhat graph of $X_w$ is combinatorially same as the $1$-skeleton of a cube.
 This means that the underlying simplicial complex of the fan of $X_w$ is the boundary complex of a cross-polytope.
-Therefore $X_w$ is a Bott manifold (see~\cite[Corollary 7.8.11]{BP15toric}). \end{remark}
+Therefore $X_w$ is a Bott manifold (see~\cite[Corollary~3.5]{MP08semifree}). \end{remark}

 We propose the following conjecture.

 \begin{conjecture} The graph $\Gwu$ is a forest for any $u \le w$ if $\Gw$ is a forest. {\rm (}This is equivalent to saying that the generic torus orbit closure $\Yw$ is smooth if it is smooth at the fixed point $w B$.{\rm )} \end{conjecture}